-The modern biofuels production facility will bring economic opportunities to the northwest region of North Dakota, disproportionately impacted by the decline in oil-drilling activity post COVID-19 pandemic.
-Using USDA standard multipliers, it is expected each of the 100 jobs it creates, either directly as an employee or indirectly as a contracted staff, more than 4 additional jobs will be created in the local economy.
-For every dollar of earnings at the plant, an additional $2.51 will circulate through the local economies.
+The modern biofuels production facility will bring economic opportunities to the northwest region of North Dakota, disproportionately impacted by the decline in oil-drilling activity.
+Using USDA standard multipliers, it is expected each of the 150 jobs it creates, either directly as an employee or indirectly as a contracted staff, more than 4 additional jobs will be created in the local economy.
+For every dollar of earnings at the plant, an additional amount will circulate through the local economies.

-- Renewable Diesel Fuel – both renewable, low-sulfur diesel #1 and low-sulfur diesel #2.
+Renewable Diesel Fuel – both renewable, low-sulfur diesel #1 and low-sulfur diesel #2.
 Operation will be flexible to change yield of each as the market economics suggests.
 This flexibility also insulates the plant from dips in diesel fuel or jet fuel demand.
 Renewable diesel, not biodiesel.
 Renewable diesel fuel does not require blending before use.
 It is a direct drop-in product.
 As a “drop-in replacement” for traditional petroleum on-road diesel, it meets the same state-mandated product specifications.
 Full-time use of these fuels will not require any retrofitting of vehicle engines or fueling infrastructure, nor endanger vehicle warranties.